ingonyama-zk/developer-docs/docs/icicle/introduction.md

 #### ICICLE Rust

-The rust bindings work by first compiling the CUDA shared libraries as seen [here](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-curves/icicle-bn254/build.rs).
+The rust bindings work by first compiling the CUDA static libraries as seen [here](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-curves/icicle-bn254/build.rs).
 The compilation of CUDA and the Rust library is all handled by the rust build toolchain.

 Similar to ICICLE Core here we also have to compile per curve.